spacetelescope/tike_content/content/Introduction.md

 <img src="../images/icons/school_black_24dp.svg" style="vertical-align: bottom; width:1.5em; margin-right:0.25em;"/> [Example science tutorials](science-examples.md)

-**Caution!** The virtual server that runs your personal instance of TIKE will be terminated after ~1 hour of inactivity.
+**Caution!** TIKE computing and storage are limited resources.
 At this time, no data you upload or create within TIKE is guaranteed to remain for any duration.
-It will tend to persist on a best-effort basis, but we strongly encourage you to back up any essential code and data on another system.
+Files in your home directory (/home/jovyan) will persist on a best-effort basis, but we strongly recommend that you back up any essential code and data to another system.
+We encourage users to store large files only sparingly: we will limit the average data volume of user home directories to approximately 25 GB or less, and we will periodically remove excessive data if needed.

 **What's New?** See the [News Page](news.md) for recent updates to TIKE.